Leo Haid: Early life

 Michael Haid was born on July 15, 1849, near Latrobe, Pennsylvania, to German immigrants John and Mary A. Stader Haid.
 He studied at Saint Vincent Seminary in Latrobe and there became a novice of the Benedictine Archabbey of Saint Vincent in 1868.
 He made first profession as a monk on September 17, 1869.
 He adopted the first name of Leo.

+Priesthood

-Haid was ordained a priest by bishop Michael Domenec for the Benedictine Order on December 21, 1872.
-He then served the monastery college as a professor and chaplain.On July 13, 1885, Haid was elected as first abbot of Mary Help of Christians Abbey (known as Belmont Abbey) in Belmont, North Carolina.
+Haid was ordained a priest by Bishop Michael Domenec for the Benedictine Order on December 21, 1872.
+He then served the monastery college as a professor and chaplain.
+On July 13, 1885, Haid was elected as first abbot of Mary Help of Christians Abbey (known as Belmont Abbey) in Belmont, North Carolina.
 Travelling there in 1886, he founded a seminary at the abbey.